knowit/trondheim-no/README.md

 1. Clone this repository by running `git clone https://github.com/leevi978/trondheim-demo.git`
 2. Navigate to the cloned repo's folder by running `cd trondheim-demo`
 3. Install all of the required node modules by running `npm install`
-4. Acquire the following environment variables, and add them to files for the development and production environments, named `.env.development` and `.env.production`, respectfully, both located in the root folder of the project:
+4. Acquire the following environment variables, and add them to files for the development and production environments, named `.env.development` and `.env.production`, respectfully, both located in the root folder of the project.
+They may be obtained from the Gatsby Cloud project's environment variables.
     * GATSBY_FLAMELINK_CLIENT_EMAIL
     * GATSBY_FLAMELINK_DATABASE_URL
     * GATSBY_FLAMELINK_PRIVATE_KEY